goruck/smart-zoneminder/README.md

 Please see the State Machine's [README](https://github.com/goruck/smart-zoneminder/blob/master/aws-step-function/README.md) for installation instructions.

 ## Alarm Frame Processing
 There are several AWS Lambda Functions that process ZoneMinder alarm frames.
-These are described below.
+These are described below and are in the [aws-lambda](https://github.com/goruck/smart-zoneminder/tree/master/aws-lambda) folder.

 ### Rekognition (rekognition-image-assessment)
+The AWS Lambda function in the [rekognition-image-assessment](https://github.com/goruck/smart-zoneminder/tree/master/aws-lambda/rekognition-image-assessment) folder sends images from s3 to Amazon Rekognition for object detection.

+Please see the function's [README]() for installation instructions.

 ### Evaluate Rekognition Labels (rekognition-evaluate-labels)